aflashyrhetoric/lantern-api/README.md

 - DB_CONNECTION=pgsql
 - DB_HOST=pgsql
 - DB_PORT=5432
-Then, to run artisan commands, go into the Docker interactive terminal.
+Then, to run artisan commands that are relating to the state of the database, just go into the Docker interactive terminal and run them there.
+You can get there by opening the Docker Desktop app and clicking the CLI button for the corresponding container (which in our case is the Laravel test container).
+Or, you can just use the direct docker syntax, like docker -it whatever.